Schema-Based Validation with Zod

 5. Custom Refinements, Localization & Production Readiness

 Extending Zod’s core API with domain-specific rules requires balancing performance, maintainability, and internationalization.
-Implementing methodologies for Building reusable custom validation rules ensures validation logic scales across enterprise applications without bloating the bundle.
+The patterns below scale across enterprise applications without bloating the bundle.

 Custom Refinements & i18n Integration

-z.refine() is generally preferred over z.custom() for synchronous checks due to better error context and tree-shaking compatibility.
+z.refine() is appropriate for simple single-field checks; use z.superRefine() when you need access to the Zod issue context (ctx) to produce multiple errors or specify error codes.
 Use factory functions to parameterize validators and map errors to localized strings.

 import { z } from "zod";